 In May of 2016, the Postgres implementation was begun.
 It lead to a considerable re-thinking of the original Event Store implementation, as well.
 The Postgres implementation was completed by the fall of 2016.
 The Event Store implementation was re-written in January of 2017 to conform to the common, core abstractions created as part of the Postgres implementation work.

-While the development of Eventide represents several man-years of development and production operation, the stack has not been aggressively promoted.
+While the development of Eventide represents several man-years of development and production operation, the stack was not aggressively promoted.
 It was critical to battle-test and prove the implementation before encouraging a wider range of companies to adopt it.
 The Eventide team began outreach efforts in in earnest in early 2017, speaking at meetups, conferences, and teaching workshops, and evangelizing the project to a wider array of customers and adopters.